preethu08052k/Bus-Tracking-System-API/README.md

 Bus Tracking System API - 1.7
 --------------------------------
 Change Log : Using tracker and tracker_latest tables instead of Rawdata and Livedata tables.
 Storing vendorId in JWT to distinguish between different tenants.
+Updated _/buses_ and _/drivers_ for CRUD operations.
 Updated all endpoints.
 --------------------------------
 The Rest API has been deployed to AWS.